act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Failed Example

 This custom button has a [clickable area][] of approximately 18×20px, as shown by its dashed red border.
-Since it is not a native `button` element, it is not a [User Agent Controlled][] element.

 ```html
 <head>